We are looking forward to a week of adventure and learning with your child at Linne Doran (Pond of the Otter), home of Wilderness Awareness School!

 Hiking Shoes: Please make sure that the sturdy hiking shoes your camper brings are well “broken in” prior to camp.
 Sneakers and light hiking boots or shoes are great.
 Heavy backpacking hiking boots are not necessary and may be too heavy for most activities.
 New boots can cause blisters, which range from merely very uncomfortable to having a serious impact on ability to participate.
 We will be covering a lot of ground both off and on trail, and potentially walking through swampy, marshy areas.

-All gear should fit into a backpack or large duffle bag your camper can carry a short distance.
+All gear should fit into a backpack or large duffle bag your camper can carry a short distance (about 100 yards or the length of a football field).

 - Small waterproof tent – please make sure you and your child know how to set this up